owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Tutorial Book
 -------------------------------------------------

 The full documentation consists of two parts.
 You can access both parts from the current page.
-The first part is a `Tutorial Book` which gives you a brief tour of the overall system with many examples and explanations.
+The first part is a `Tutorial Book` which starts with a brief introductory of the OCaml language followed by a comprehensive tour of the overall system with many examples and explanations.
 This part is mostly written by hand.

 .. toctree::
    :maxdepth: 1